How to Tell If a Watermelon Is Sweet

 Check the Shape of the Watermelon

 Carefully look at the shape of the watermelon.
-While the fruit is typically round, some are more oblong than others.
-If you see watermelons that are oblong or oval, don’t bother getting them because they’re likely less sweet because they contain more water.
+While the fruit is typically round, some are more elliptical than others.
+If you see oblong or oval watermelons, don’t bother getting them because they’re likely less sweet because they contain more water.

-It’s best to choose a round watermelon when you’re craving the sweetness that comes from this fresh fruit.
+When you’re craving the sweetness of this fresh fruit, choose a round watermelon.
 If you spot the perfect round watermelon, it’s the one to buy!

 Look for a Field Spot

-Always check for a field spot on your watermelons before you buy them.
+Always check for a field spot, or ground spot, on your watermelons before you buy them.
 Not all watermelons will have this spot, but if you can find some that do, they can provide you with more valuable information on the fruit.
 Read on below.

 Field Spots